rafaelromao/romak/docs/index.md

 ### Romak 34

 This is the standard variant of Romak, that can be used by anyone with a 34 keys columnar staggered keyboard, in the common format 3x5+2.
 A secondary alpha layer can be used to type accented vowels.
+This secondary alpha layer is a sticky layer, it means, it will be kept active until the next key is tapped, or until the timeout expires.

 Alpha 1 layer: